pyTooling/pyTooling/doc/index.rst

 pyTooling provides an :ref:`enhanced meta-class <META>` called :class:`~pyTooling.MetaClasses.ExtendedType` to replace the default meta-class :class:`type`.
-Is combines features like using slots, abstract methods and singletons in a single meta-class compared to Python approach in providing multiple specific meta-classes that can't be combined to e.g. a singleton using slots.
+Is combines features like using slots, abstract methods and singletons in a single meta-class compared to Python approach in providing multiple specific meta-classes (e.g. from :mod:`abc`) that can't be combined to a singleton using slots.

 :ref:`ExtendedType <META/ExtendedType>` allows to implement :ref:`slotted types <META/Slotted>`,
 :ref:`mixins <META/Mixin>`, :ref:`abstract and override methods <META/Abstract>` and :ref:`singletons <META/Singleton>`,
 and combinations thereof.

+Slotted types significantly reduce the memory footprint by 4x and decrease the class field access time by 10..25%.
+While setting up slotted types needed a lot of manual coding, this is now fully automated by this meta-class.
+Moreover, it also takes care deferred slots in multiple-inheritance scenarios by marking secondary base-classes as mixins.

 :pycode:`class MyClass(metaclass=ExtendedType):`
   A class definition using that meta-class can implement :ref:`abstract methods <META/Abstract>` using decorators